yangwenying520/Unet/README.md

-## Direct testing, no need for long training

-Direct testing, no need for long training
-You don't need training, you can directly test accordingly.
-I provide the UNet_weights_bilinear_weight.pth file, which is already a trained model and I hope it will be useful to you.
+## Training completed, how to test directly?

+After the training is completed, the corresponding test is directly carried out.
+After the training is completed, the UNet_weights_bilinear_weight.pth file is produced.
+This file is already a well-trained model.
 You only need to run the test.py file directly.